 \auxfunpar[1]{\expandafter \csname #1\endcsname[1]{ \mathop{\hbox{$\mathsf{#1}$}}\nolimits\typeparam{##1}}} \afpar[2]{\af{#1}\typeparam{#2}} \auxfun{CausalContext} \auxfun{DS} \auxfun{DotSet} \auxfun{Lattice} \auxfunpar{DotMap} \auxfunpar{DotFun} \auxfunpar{Causal}

 \topic{Some dot stores}

 Being a dot store a container, we can have different types of such containers.
-Three such dot stores are a $\DotSet$ -- a set of dots; a $\DotFun{V}$ -- a map from dots to values in some lattice $V$; and a $\DotMap{K, V}$ -- a map from keys in some arbitrary set $K$ to (recursively) a dot store $V$:
+Three important dot stores are: $\DotSet$ -- a set of dots; $\DotFun{V}$ -- a map from dots to values in some lattice $V$; and $\DotMap{K, V}$ -- a map from keys in some arbitrary set $K$ to a dot store $V$: